syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Data.md

 {% endhighlight %}
 {% endtabs %}

-A complete working example to import data from array to Excel worksheet in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Import%20and%20Export%20Data/Array%20to%20Worksheet).
+A complete working example to export from array to an Excel worksheet in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Import%20and%20Export%20Data/Array%20to%20Worksheet).

+We can also export from array to an Excel worksheet, as described in [this blog post](https://www.syncfusion.com/blogs/post/export-data-to-excel-csharp.aspx#Array-to-Excel).

 ## Exporting from Worksheet to Data Table